-Do controlled leash walks for 20-30 minutes, 3-4 times/day Do hill work for 5-10 minutes, 1-2 times/day Refer to page 31
+Do for 20-30 minutes with 5-10 minutes hill work, 3-4 times/day Do hills 1-2 times/day Refer to page 31

 Find an incline that is suitable for your dog to walk up and down.
 While on your daily walks, slowly walk your dog up and down this incline.
-Being with about 5 minutes of hill work and slowly increase to 10 minutes after a few days.
-Hills are great for pushing the center of gravity to the back legs and making them work harder.
+Begin with about 5 minutes of hill work and slowly increase to 10 minutes after a few days.
+Hills are great for the quadriceps and hamstrings, which help support the knees.